juanshishido/tufte/README.md

 ![bplot](/images/bplot.png)

-The line and scatter plots make use of Tufte's _range-frame_ concept, which aim to make the frame (axis) lines "effective data-communicating element[s]" by showing the minimum and maximum values in each axis.
+The line and scatter plots make use of Tufte's _range-frame_ concept, which aims to make the frame (axis) lines "effective data-communicating element[s]" by showing the minimum and maximum values in each axis.
 The default line style uses a circle marker with gaps between line segments.

 ![line](/images/line.png)